Jarred Kelenic Player Props: Mariners vs. Astros

 Astros Pitching Rankings

-- The Astros have the second-ranked team ERA among all league pitching staffs (3.60).
+- The Astros have the second-ranked team ERA across all MLB pitching staffs (3.62).

-- Astros pitchers combine to rank 16th in baseball in home runs given up (97 total, 1.1 per game).
+- Astros pitchers combine to give up 100 total home runs at a rate of 1.1 per game (to rank 17th in baseball).

-- His most recent time out came on Tuesday, June 27 against the St. Louis Cardinals, when the lefty threw six innings, surrendering four earned runs while giving up eight hits.
+- The right-hander last pitched on Saturday against the Texas Rangers, when he went four innings, allowing three earned runs while giving up 10 hits.

 © 2023 Data Skrive.
 All rights reserved.